robotframework/rfdoc/README.rst

 Acceptance tests are run using `atest/run_atests.py`

-Run the script without any arguments for more information.
+Run the script without any arguments for help.